-Rob’s job is to manage the admin side of the club to make sure the club continues to run smoothly, as well as being a soundboard for club members to voice any concerns.
+Ellie’s job is to manage the admin side of the club to make sure the club continues to run smoothly, as well as being a sounding board for club members to voice any concerns.

 Treasurer / Nicholas Rao

 Nick joined Windrush in April 2017 as a keen runner who was intrigued by the idea of triathlon, despite having little swimming or cycling experience!

 Nick competed as a newbie at the Windrush Aquathlon and from then on realised his enthuasisam for the club and sport, competing in the Clash of the Tritons Aquathlon and completing his first sprint distance triathlon alongside other Windrushers at the Sussex Triathlon.
 With the aim of improving his swim times, you'll see Nick at the Thursday morningswim sessions, as well as managing the club's finances in the Treasurer role.

 The welcoming spirit of Windrush made standing for the position of Treasurer an easy decision for Nick.
 As a recently qualified Chartered Accountant at KPMG, Nick is more than happy to use his skills to support a club which welcomes all abilities and brings together all those who love triathlon!